Mizakson/shopping-cart/README.md

 * Add selected items to the cart with an "Add To Cart" button.

-* Cart Management (Frontend): Updates the cart item count dynamically upon adding products.
+* __Cart Management (front-end)__: Updates the cart item count dynamically upon adding products.
 Includes a non-functional "Checkout" button for future expansion.

-* Robust Prop Validation: Utilizes PropTypes to ensure all components receive valid and expected data, enhancing application stability and developer experience.
+* __Robust Prop Validation__: Utilizes PropTypes to ensure all components receive valid and expected data, enhancing application stability and developer experience.

-* Responsive Design: Styled to provide a visually appealing and user-friendly experience across various device sizes, with a focus on minimal yet effective styling.
+* __Responsive Design__: Styled to provide a visually appealing and user-friendly experience across various device sizes, with a focus on minimal yet effective styling.

 ## Tech Stack
 * __React__: A JavaScript library for building user interfaces.